Tvkaes/Pokedex/README.md

 - **Mega evolution indicator:** Grid cards show a glassy mega stone button when alternate forms exist, complete with official sprites gathered via PokéAPI items.
 - **Interactive mega toggles:** Clicking a stone animates the sprite (enter + exit pulses), swaps stats/name/ID, and replays the Pokémon cry for tactile feedback.
 - **Cry + media parity:** Grid interactions reuse the same cry handling as the hero card, so audio feedback is consistent across views.
+- **Dynamax-ready hero & grid:** Special form buttons now include a dedicated Dynamax/Gigantamax icon so giant forms sit alongside Mega and Primal states both in the hero header and grid cards.
+- **Split alternate-form arrays:** Alternate forms are classified into `specialFormEntries` (Mega/Primal/Dynamax) and `regionalFormEntries`, letting the header focus on battle-triggered forms while the Forms tab restores regionals and other cosmetics.

 ---